ExaScience/elprep/README.md

 ### --filter-non-exact-mapping-reads-strict

 Removes all alignments where the mapping is not an exact match with reference or not a unique match.
 This filters checks for each read that the following optional fields are present with the following values: X0=1 (unique mapping), X1=0 (no suboptimal hit), XM=0 (no mismatch), XO=0 (no gap opening), XG=0 (no gap extension).

+### --filter-non-overlapping-reads bed-file

+Removes all reads where the mapping positions do not overlap with any region specified in the bed file.
+Specifically, either the start or end of the read's mapping position must be contained in an interval, or the read is removed from the output.

 ### --replace-read-group read-group-string